nramenta/flow/README.md

 In a typical development environment, the `Loader::RECOMPILE_NORMAL` mode should be used, while the `Loader::RECOMPILE_NEVER` mode should be used for production whenever possible.
-The `Loader::RECOMPILE_ALWAYS` mode is used only for internal debugging purposes by the developers and should generally be avoided.
+The `Loader::RECOMPILE_ALWAYS` mode is used only for internal debugging and testing purposes by the developers and should generally be avoided.

 Two kinds of exceptions are thrown by Flow: `SyntaxError` for syntax errors, and `RuntimeException` for everything else.